 1. Assess Your Financial Status

 Be honest with yourself about where you are in your financial journey.
 Sit down and review all of your financials to get a clear picture of where you stand.
 Tally up all of your checking and savings accounts, credit card debts, other loan debt like student loans or auto loans, and all of your regular monthly bills, like rent or subscriptions.
 This is vital to following through on your other resolutions.

 2. Make a Budget

 Budgets are your roadmap for financial responsibility.
 If you haven’t budgeted in the past, or struggled to keep your budget current, try and improve your habits this year.
 You should be able to keep track of how much you’re making, how much you owe on bills, and how much you can spend on groceries, gas, entertainment, etc.

 3. Pay Your Bills (On Time)

 Paying a bill late can be detrimental to your credit score and doesn’t feel great in general.
 Paying a bill late can cause anxiety, stress, and shame.
-In 2019, vow to be better about making your payments on time by having them automatically deducted from your account, or by calling your phone carrier, student loan lender, or other institution to negotiate when your bill is due.
+This year, vow to be better about making your payments on time by having them automatically deducted from your account, or by calling your phone carrier, student loan lender, or other institution to negotiate when your bill is due.
 Try and plan your bills around your payment schedule to make it easier to pay on time.